 During the planning phase, some other considerations beyond suitability of application are:

 - Rightsizing the robot, which means choosing one that meets the requirements of the application (speed, payload, reach, etc) without potentially spending extraneous capital on features/capabilities that are not needed

 - Whether the robot needs to be collaborative

 - Optical requirements for the robot to be capable of completing the task

 Importantly, several project subtasks may make robotic implementation easier and more efficient.
 The reliability and cycle time for robots can sometimes be improved when changes are made to operations around the robot.
 For example, if the robot is performing an inspection, some additional engineering around the positioning of the inspected object, and perhaps lighting, will help with repeatability and accurate inspection.

 Setting up the robot to perform the desired task is often the easiest part of the implementation process.
-Organisation and timely execution of the outside processes tend to be more problematic.
+Organization and timely execution of the outside processes tend to be more problematic.
 Trying to get everything in order without letting the project lose steam is the biggest obstacle and requires a significant amount of collaboration and cooperation.

-The three major stages of the implementation are design and build, installation, and documentation:
+The three major stages of the implementation are: design and build, installation, and documentation:

 - Documentation is continuous and is the likeliest stage to be interrupted.
 Beyond the initial capital request, documentation is likely to include change control request, engineering studies, process validation and qualification, acceptance testing,